init1-dev/react-image-search-app/README.md

 # OPTIONAL

 - Tags system in saved images to filter images by tag
-- Pagination for saved, lazy load for searchs
+- lazy load for searchs
+- pagination into component

 # OTHERS